Sirens

 Omega Ensemble

-Opening with a world premiere from UK composer Anna Clyne performed by guest soloist Nico Fleury (Principal Horn, Melbourne Symphony Orchestra), Sirens drifts into the shadowed edges of imagination, where fantasy and nature take unexpected and alluring mythical forms.
+Opening with an Australian premiere from UK composer Anna Clyne performed by guest soloist Nico Fleury (Principal Horn, Melbourne Symphony Orchestra), Sirens drifts into the shadowed edges of imagination, where fantasy and nature take unexpected and alluring mythical forms.

 Bringing together an eclectic super-group of some of Australia’s most brilliant instrumentalists — from bassoon to banjo — John Adams’s Gnarly Buttons turns music into commedia dell'arte theatre in a clarinet-led hoedown that sways between light humour and melodramatic heartbreak.